 The Reception Regulations require that within 15 days from lodging the asylum application, the Principal Immigration Officer ensures that all applicants are informed of reception benefits and obligations, and of groups and individuals providing legal and other forms of assistance.

-In 2018, the Office of the Refugee Commissioner, now the International Protection Agency ceased its visits to the IRC to provide information on the right to apply for international protection.
 UNHCR Malta visits applicants at the IRC in both the closed and open sections in order to provide information, whilst JRS Malta provides such information to asylum-seekers in the open section of the IRC.
 AWAS also provides information about the reception conditions, such as rules of the centre, per diem, etc.

 Information provided by JRS Malta 2021.